 “Nothing!”
 She looks straight in my eyes.
 Her mouth remains still, no flinches or jerks of dishonesty around her (obviously painted) lips.

 “Hummmm,” is my sharp response.
 I am thrown by the fact that she is either telling the truth or, at barely seven, she has already shed herself of tells.
 Since either scenario is disconcerting, I immediately opt not to think about it.

 Later, in the bathroom, I find two small Tupperwares filled with a thin red liquid.

 “Oh yeah, that’s the solution I was working on last night!”
-Priya enthuses.
+Older Daughter enthuses.
 “It’s Borax solution.
 Lily put food coloring in it.”

 Though it is now clear that my 7-year-old is wearing a mixture of detergent and food coloring and lying about it, I forget about it again.